Kerlingarfjöll – Steaming valleys and surreal landscapes

 The muddy ridges of Hveradalir valley.

-Steaming river, Hveradalir geothermal valley, Kerlingarfjöll, Iceland
+Steaming river, Hveradalir hot spring valley, Kerlingarfjöll, Iceland.

 Surreal steaming mountainsides.